Last checked: 16/02/2023

 N.B.
 If payments from a public authority are systematically late, you can also submit an official complaint to the European Commission.

-My business is based in an EU country (In this case, the 27 EU member states) and I am owed money from a public authority operating in a different EU country (In this case, the 27 EU member states + Iceland, Liechtenstein, Norway and Switzerland) than me.
+My business is based in an EU country and I am owed money from a public authority operating in a different EU country than me.

 Contracts are governed by the law chosen by the parties involved.
 You should therefore check which law governs your contract.